aptoptout/world-wide-repository/README.md

 # World Wide Repository
 ###### Beta, 2018 [alpha 2016]

-**Giving users/ readers/ researchers new possibilities in using and appropriating the web.**
+**Creating new possibilities and affordances in reading, writing and appropriating content.**

 ---